 Wannabe comedians may face a “tough crowd” but even the most resolutely hard-to-please audience, wouldn’t unleash its two-drink minimum fury on some poor slob trying to comp a few himself—not so in karaoke.
 As we’re seen, a sub-par performance can lead to often violent reprisals, even in front of dozens of witnesses, which makes whatever barb Simon Cowell might spit in your tone-deaf direction, tame by comparison.

 Singing is best left to the shower, much like urination or dishes, but as a public phenomenon, karaoke at least, has been surprisingly well-studied.
-Here are five health-related karaoke research studies.
+Here are our Top 5 Karaoke Studies.

 We’re not medical doctors (for that you can be grateful as anyone who updates this website as much as we do, would hold terrible office hours) but we know that if you hear “osis” it’s generally bad: tuberculosis, thrombosis, scoliosis, etc. Well, no need to panic if you hear “pollinosis” (unless you regularly have panic attacks, in which case feel free): it’s simply hay fever in response to allergens.